helkebir/foxglove2zmq/README.md

 * **Multi-Encoding Support**: Decodes both standard `json` and `protobuf` encoded messages on the fly.
 * **Dynamic Protobuf Decoding**: Parses Protobuf schemas ([`FileDescriptorSet`](https://protobuf.dev/programming-guides/techniques/#self-description)) provided by the server to decode binary payloads into JSON.
+* **Bi-Directional Communication**:
+  * Supports sending messages from ZMQ to Foxglove using `ClientPublish` messages without any setup.
+  * Can handle parameter updates and other client-side interactions.
+* **Command-Line Interface**: Provides a simple CLI for running the relay with various options.
 * **Flexible ZMQ Patterns**:
   * `PUSH/PULL`: Relays all messages to a single stream for worker distribution.
   * `PUB/SUB`: Publishes messages on their original Foxglove topic for selective subscription.